Sandra (orangutan): Legal status determinations

-In 2015, ALFADA pursued the release of Sandra from the Buenos Aires zoo and a legal decision to give her status as a "person" through an amparo application in court, which raised the issue of the legal status and rights of the orangutan under the Codigo Civil Argentino or Argentina Civil Code, under articles 30, 31, 32, 51, 52, 56, and 57.
+In 2015, ALFADA pursued the release of Sandra from the Buenos Aires zoo and a legal decision to give her status as a "person" through an amparo application in court, which raised the issue of the legal status and rights of the orangutan under the Codigo Civil Argentino (Argentine Civil Code), under articles 30, 31, 32, 51, 52, 56, and 57.
 The civil code has two relevant categories, "personas de existencia visible" (visible existing persons), applied to corporeal entities such as minors and disabled persons, and "personas de existencia ideal" (ideal existing persons), applied to legal incorporeal entities such as a corporation given "person" status in the law.
-Article 51 defines "personas de existencia visible" as having "signos característicos de humanidad."
+Article 51 defines "personas de existencia visible" as having "signos característicos de humanidad" (characteristic signs of humanity).
 There is no "non-human person" category in the code.

 On October 21, 2015, Justice Elena Liberatori ruled that a technical committee would issue a binding decision later on how Sandra would be accommodated with her new rights.
 That eventually would lead to Sandra's release to a sanctuary.

 On June 14, 2016, an appellate court in Buenos Aires reversed the ruling of Justice Liberatori that Sandra was a non-human person.

 In 2019, Sandra was transferred to the Sedgwick County Zoo in Kansas and put in quarantine for a month.
 On Nov.
 5, 2019, she arrived at the Center for Great Apes in Wauchula, Florida.
 Sanctuary director Patti Regan said, "Sandra is very sweet and inquisitive.
 She was shy when she first arrived, but once she saw the swings, toys, and grassy areas in her new home, she went to explore."